xiangmingcai/UMOT/README.md

 The UMG could be very helpful for users to generate an unmixing matrix in ~ 30 mins to 1 hour, since most flow cytometers do not allow exporting unmixing matrix.

 **The UMO is the core module of the UMOT toolkit.** In fact, both UMG and UIB are designed to support the use of UMO.
-The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues.
+The UMG is super-powerful💪 and user-friendly🥰 in addressing most unmixinng issues😵.
 The algorithm of UMO will be released in our paper, which in ongoing...

 For the whole UMOT project, fcs files from Aurora and Xenith were tested and supported.🔓